Records Management Policy

 - Confidential

-4.18 Records that are classified as internal, sensitive or confidential must not be provided to external parties unless appropriately authorised.
-Further to provisions in this policy, details on access are also available in the Delegations, the Privacy Policy, the Privacy Management Plan (available at Privacy regulations) and the Data Governance Policy.
+4.22 Records that are classified as internal or above must not be provided to external parties unless appropriately authorised (refer also the Delegations, the Privacy Policy, the Privacy Management Plan (available at Privacy regulations) and the Data Governance Policy).

-4.24 Subpoenas, legal warrants or court orders will be managed by the Office of General Counsel and must be directed to their attention immediately on receipt.
+4.23 Access to records requested under a subpoena, legal warrant or court order must be managed by the Office of General Counsel.
+Such requests must be directed to their attention immediately on receipt.

-4.25 Original records must not leave the university’s control.
-Only copies may be provided to external parties on approval (unless originals are required by law).
+4.24 When responding to external requests, original versions of records must not leave the university’s control.
+Only copies may be provided to external parties where approved (unless originals are required to be provided by law).

 Storage of physical records